-When the conditions depend on the IP address of the device, rule-based Collector assignment is incompatible with the local IP address beta feature and, in general, with the redirection of Collector traffic.
+When the conditions depend on the IP address of the device, rule-based Collector assignment is incompatible with:

+- ♦ The local IP address beta feature, which is deprecated from V6.24 and superseded by the Last local IP address field. - ♦ The redirection of Collector traffic.
 If you are running the redirection service and you want to implement rule-based Collector assignment on your setup, contact Nexthink Customer Success Services to verify the compatibility of both techniques for your particular setup.